-If a (NOT) ON SIZE ERROR condition occurred in some interpreting pass, then the arithmetic statement is replaced by the statements in the corresponding phrase.
+- If a (NOT) ON SIZE ERROR condition occurred in some interpreting pass, then the arithmetic statement is replaced by the statements in the corresponding phrase. - Those statements will be interpreted at the next pass.

 Using the Batch Refresh Process

 Using the Batch Refresh Process